Enhancing Multi-Label Emotion Analysis and Corresponding Intensities for Ethiopian Languages: Related Work

 \section{Related Work}

-\textbf{Multi-label Emotion:} Emotion is central to human nature, and as online interactions grow, people express and respond to content in various ways.
-While emotion recognition is widely studied, merely identifying the type of emotion in text is often insufficient for decision-making.
-Analyzing the intensity of emotions provides deeper insights, leading to more informed and effective decisions \citep{10409495}.
-Sentences or texts can simultaneously manifest multiple emotions, reflecting the complex emotional nuances conveyed \citep{8282664}, underscoring the necessity for multi-label emotion studies.
-Some of the most recent and well-known multi-label emotion datasets include SemEval-2018 Task 1 \cite{mohammad-etal-2018-semeval}, GoEmotions \cite{demszky-etal-2020-goemotions}, EmoInHindi \cite{singh-etal-2022-emoinhindi}, WASSA-2024 shared task \cite{giorgi-etal-2024-findings}, BRIGHTER \cite{bright-muhammad2025}, and EthioEmo \cite{belay-etal-2025-evaluating}, both are the SemEval2025 Task 11 data \cite{muhammad-etal-2025-semeval}.
+\paragraph{Multi-label Emotion:} Emotion is central to human nature, and as online interactions grow, users express and react to a content in various ways.
+A text expression is the major one and can simultaneously manifest multiple emotions to reflect the complex emotional nuances conveyed \citep{8282664}.
+To handle this complex multiple emotion expressions simultaneously, some of the recent multi-label emotion datasets are SemEval-2018 Task 1 \cite{mohammad-etal-2018-semeval}, GoEmotions \cite{demszky-etal-2020-goemotions}, EmoInHindi \cite{singh-etal-2022-emoinhindi}, WASSA-2024 Task 2 \cite{giorgi-etal-2024-findings}, BRIGHTER \cite{bright-muhammad2025}, EthioEmo \cite{belay-etal-2025-evaluating}, and SemEval2025 Task 11 data \cite{muhammad-etal-2025-semeval} are among them.
+While emotion recognition is widely studied, merely identifying the type of emotion in text is often insufficient for decision-making \cite{al2024challenges}; its corresponding intensity is very crucial.

-~\\\textbf{Intensity in Multi-label Emotion:} In emotional expression, one emotion might be explicitly stated—clearly mentioned using emotion-related words—while another might be implicit, inferred from the broader context or behavior rather than being directly articulated.
-Accurately annotating the intensity of each labeled emotion is essential for advancing the capabilities of contemporary large language models (LLMs), as it presents an additional challenge for nuanced emotion recognition.
-Most multi-label annotated emotion datasets \cite{mohammad-etal-2018-semeval, singh-etal-2022-emoinhindi, giorgi-etal-2024-findings, bright-muhammad2025} include intensity ratings for the labeled emotions, allowing for a more fine-grained understanding of emotional expression.
-However, the EthioEmo dataset is annotated in multi-label settings without specifying the intensity of each corresponding emotion.
+\paragraph{Intensity in Multi-label Emotion:} In addition to emotion classification, analyzing the degree of each emotion provides deeper insights, leading to more informed and effective decisions \citep{10409495}.
+Accurately annotating the intensity of each labeled emotion is essential for advancing the capabilities of language models, as it presents an additional challenge for nuanced emotion recognition.
+Most common multi-label emotion datasets \cite{mohammad-etal-2018-semeval, singh-etal-2022-emoinhindi, giorgi-etal-2024-findings, bright-muhammad2025} include intensity scales for the corresponding labeled emotion.
+However, the EthioEmo dataset is annotated in a multi-label annotation setting without specifying the intensity of each corresponding emotion.
+Inspired by this work and the importance of incorporating intensity in multi-label emotion annotation, we extend the EthioEmo dataset by adding an intensity feature.
+Related work on multi-label emotion and emotion-intensity datasets is summarized in Table \ref{tab:related-work}.